ushahidi/sucka/README.md

 Every `sucka` must have a `suck` method.
 This defines the procedure for getting the data.
 In this case that just means pulling the data out of a file in the `data` directory, which is made wonderfully simple thanks to [fast-csv](https://github.com/C2FO/fast-csv).

-    KenyaTraffic.prototype.suck = function() {
+    mySucka.suck = function(source, bus) {
-      var that = this;

       csv(__dirname + "/data/kenya-traffic-incidents-2011.csv", {headers:true})
       .on("data", function(data){
-          that.transform(data);
+          var item = transform(data);
+          bus.emit("data", item);
       })
       .parse();
     };

-The `this` keyword in JavaScript can be confusing, but the `that = this` line just ensures that we have an easy reference to other `KenyaTraffic` methods.
-The important part of that we're calling `csv` (which we `require`d at the top of the file), and passing it the name of the file from which we'd like to get some data.
 As `csv` parses the file, it notifies us every time it has new data.
 So we "bind" a function to that event, and pass the data we receive to our `transform` method.
 In this case the parsed CSV data looks something like this...

     {
       Serial: "12345",